Near Coalville in Summit County, Utah — The American Mountains (Southwest)

 Marker series.
 This marker is included in the Mormon Pioneer Trail marker series.

 Location.
 40° 59.384′ N, 111° 24.16′ W. Marker is near Coalville, Utah, in Summit County.
 Marker can be reached from Interstate 80 at milepost 171, on the right when traveling east.
-Touch for map.
 Marker is located at the Echo Canyon East Rest Area approx. two miles east of the I-84 / I-80 Junction and I-80 Exit 169.
 Marker can only be accessed from the eastbound lanes of the freeway.
+Touch for map.
 Marker is in this post office area: Coalville UT 84017, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 12 miles of this marker, measured as the crow flies.
 Echo Canyon (here, next to this marker); Welcome to Echo Canyon (approx. 0.2 miles away); The Founding of Coalville City (approx. 5.1 miles away); Old Rock School House (approx. 5.2 miles away); Old Fort and Hoyt Grist Mill (approx. 8.1 miles away); Wanship Station (approx. 11.9 miles away).